rustsbi/rustsbi/README.md

 start with `riscv??-` and end with `-none-elf`.
 If a non-bare metal target is built to, it would throw build error in `riscv` dependency crate or RustSBI library itself.

-## Minimum supported Rust version

-To compile RustSBI library, you need at least stable Rust version of `rustc 1.64.0`.

-If you are using feature `singleton` or `legacy` to support legacy SBI extensions, you are required to install nightly Rust compiler.
-You may need at least nightly Rust version of `rustc 1.59.0-nightly (c5ecc1570 2021-12-15)`.

-## Binary downloads

-RustSBI is provided with separate library and binary projects, this is the repository for RustSBI library.
-For specific platforms, you may visit implementation specific projects depending on the platforms you need.
-Chip, system and platform vendors should provide RustSBI implementation for dedicated platform as a part of platform software support package.

-There are packages exists on [awesome-rustsbi](https://github.com/rustsbi/awesome-rustsbi): it is a curated list of awesome things related to RustSBI, which includes some implementation projects maintained by individuals or the community.
-You may find binary downloads for useful platforms on awesome-rustsbi.

 ## Features

-- Functional and extensible operating system runtime
+- Feature rich and extensible operating system runtime
+- Empower support, compatibility for machines, hypervisors and emulators
-- Fully support to RISC-V SBI specification v1.0.0 ratified
+- Support to and develop with RISC-V SBI specification v1.0.0 ratified
+- Written in Rust, builds under stable Rust
+- Capable to develop with other firmware ecosystem projects
 - Adapted for operating system kernel models on your choice
-- Written in Rust
-- Competitive to OpenSBI with most of its function
-- Bundled with a test framework for SBI implementations
-- Empower support, compatibility for platforms and hypervisors

 ## Frequently asked questions

+1. How would I build a RustSBI implementation?

+RustSBI have extensive documents on such purposes!
+No matter what you are building with it, you will find some documents about RustSBI on bare-metal environments, hypervisors and emulators.

+Check it out at [RustSBI document main page](https://docs.rs/rustsbi).

-1. Can I use RustSBI on C based kernels?
+2. Can I use RustSBI on C based kernels?

 Yes, you can!
 RustSBI strictly follows RISC-V SBI standard.
 All features are prepares for all programming languages, as long as they support RISC-V SBI defined calling convention.